You'd be surprised at how much money you spend on useless stuff.

 It's called personal finance for a reason because it's personal!
 Everyone has different goals in life and different ways of achieving those goals.

 The first step in embracing the stingy lifestyle is to create a plan.
-It would help if you listed out your goals, such as paying down student loan debt, saving to reach financial freedom, paying off your credit card, or simply feeding your savings account.
+It would help to list your goals, such as paying down student loan debt, saving to reach financial freedom, paying off your credit card, or feeding your savings account.

 Knowing why you are saving will help make the sacrifices worth it and help ensure you don't revert to your pre-stingy ways.